yelbmew/Crypto-Community/README.md

 #### Puppet on t2 Medium RHEL Instance
 I decided to take this approach by including configuration management tools just to mirror the real world.
-Think of a scenario where you have 100 of servers to manage, by ssh into each one and install the packages would be a really by idea.
+Think of a scenario where you have 100 of servers to manage, by ssh into each one and install the packages would be a really bad idea.

-Launch the Cloudformation cpMaster.json stack and ssh into the instnace using the steps above.
+Launch the Cloudformation cpMaster.json stack and ssh into the instance using the steps above.

 Download Puppet Enterprise from